astampoulis/makam-paper-funpearl/anonsupp/literate/02-stlc.md

-# Where our heroes get the easy stuff out of the way
+# In which our heroes get the easy stuff out of the way

 <!--
 ```makam